benregn/ansible-django/README.md

 Refactor each major service to be it's own role, e.g. nginx, postgres, redis etc. so they can be included as needed as git submodules.

+Use cookiecutter to automate some of the setup for each new project?

+Fabric or ansible deploy script

 Troubleshooting
 ---------------